DonGateley/UWW/README.md

 If I'm describing something that can be done short of flying birds I'd love to know more about it.

 I created this project as a place for people who might understand it and its possible importance in order to discuss it and perhaps eventually create the Origin Event and the framework for its use.

+The reason for calling it CAIN Space is obscure and probably won't last.
+Heavy sigh.